Ahmed-CYB/mcp-test/challenges/ftp-server-infiltration/README.md

 ## Scenario Description

-A simple FTP server challenge where participants must discover and access an FTP service to retrieve the flag
+A company runs an FTP server for file sharing.
+Your task is to discover, enumerate, and extract sensitive information from the FTP service.

 ## Challenge Information